Global Summer Programme (GSP)

 GLOBAL SUMMER PROGRAMME

-Early Bird Special*: Complete your application and make all necessary payments before 2359 hours (GMT +8) 28 February 2023 to reserve a spot on our popular 3D Modelling and Printing Workshop!
+Early Bird Special*: Complete your application and make all necessary payments before 28 February 2025, 2359 hours (GMT +8) to reserve a spot in our popular day trip to Johor Bahru, Malaysia!

 interactive-icon.png

-Spend four weeks with SMU professors and international students, gathering new insights into Asia and Sustainability
+Spend four weeks with SMU professors and international students

 read-icon.png

-Read up to two courses focusing on Asia and Sustainability and earn credits towards your studies
+Read courses focusing on Asia, Digital Intelligence and Sustainability, and earn credits towards your studies

 36-icon.png